Gruntfuggly/todo-tree/README.md

 }
 ```

 *Note: The highlight configuration is separate from the settings for the search.
-Adding settings in `customHighlight` does not automatically add the tags into `todo-tree.tags`.*
+Adding settings in `customHighlight` does not automatically add the tags into `todo-tree.general.tags`.*

 ## Installing